... Jesus cried out, saying, “If anyone thirsts, let him come to Me and drink."

 If Jesus Christ, who had no sin, learned obedience and was perfected through suffering (Hebrews 5:8-9), how much more must we go through multiple sufferings to learn to control our rebellion, selfishness, doubt, and anything else that stands between us and God, so that we can grow and mature spiritually.

 We do not like to suffer or go through hard times.
 Because we live in this sinful world, where pride makes us believe we are great when all is well, suffering has the role of bringing us "down to earth," to realize that without God we are weak and unable to accomplish anything.
 We cannot even take our next breath without God’s help!
 But, praise God He is in us all the time and we can do all things He has called us to do, in Jesus Christ (Philippians 4:4)!

 What strengthens us when we desperately cannot see any way out of the trouble we are in, or we do not believe that we will ever be made whole again?
-Let us never forget that the devil “does not come except to steal, and to kill, and to destroy,” while Jesus came “that they may have life, and that they may have it more abundantly.”
+Let us never forget that the devil “was a murderer from the beginning” and "a liar and the father of it" (John 8:44), while Jesus came “that we may have life, and that we may have it more abundantly.”
 (John 10:10).
-If we truly know that all evil comes from the enemy and that God wants what is best for us, we can handle the difficulties we go through much easier.

 It is important to see things in the right perspective, when we face trials and tribulations, as well as in any of the facets of life.
 If we fear suffering and believe that the Christian life is only joy, success, and nothing can ever harm us, then we are certainly victims of the lies of the devil.
 Jesus did not promise us such a life here on earth.
 Perfect joy, happiness, peace and fulfilment, we will experience only in heaven, after we leave these physical bodies with all their problems and weaknesses.